techatpark/zols/README.md

 Installation:
 ==========

-As mentioned above you dont need to run zols as web application.
+As mentioned above you don't need to run zols as web application.
 You can include zols into your Spring application easily.
 Detailed sample is available @ https://github.com/sathishk/zols-sample.

-Anyways, For testing purpose, you can run zols as give below.
+Anyways, For testing purpose, you can run zols as given below in the steps section.

 Prerequisites
 -------------